Skip to content

 Aegiran Marine Corps

 Approximately 38,000 active personnel with approximately 22,000 reserves.
-The Aegiran Marines are the republic's amphibious infantry — trained for contested landing operations, beachhead establishment, and short-duration expeditionary land operations from amphibious lift.
-The Marines took the bulk of the Aegiran casualties in the 2026 delaying action on the eastern islands and are the principal land force planned for the recapture campaign.
+The Aegiran Marines are the republic's amphibious infantry and the principal Aegiran land force — larger than the Army.
+Trained for contested landing operations, beachhead establishment, and short-duration expeditionary land operations from amphibious lift.
+The Marines took the bulk of the Aegiran casualties in the July 2026 delaying action on the eastern islands and are the principal land force planned for the recapture campaign.

 See Aegiran Marine Corps.